ERICKLOJANO/JavaNotes/README.md

 # JavaNotes
-Creating a repository for Java Notes
-Where I can look back and refer to.
+This is a repository where I save important small Java programs that I've encountered in coding challenges.